A little graphic up there under Barack Obama, who, by the way, called Republicans racists in New Hampshire yesterday, will have that audio sound bite.

 I'll bet there's not one angry person in New Hampshire.

-I would even suspect that the homeless have gotten drift of the aura surrounding Barack Hussein Obama, and even they are feeling uplifted and on the cusp of salvation, all because Barack Hussein Obama set foot in New Hampshire.
+I would even suspect that the homeless have gotten adrift of the aura surrounding Barack Hussein Obama, and even they are feeling uplifted and on the cusp of salvation, all because Barack Hussein Obama set foot in New Hampshire.

 Well, my gosh, folks, if it can work there, it could work in Baghdad.

-It could work with Muki Al-Sadr.
+It could work with Muki el-Sadr.

 Solve the Israeli-Palestinian problem once and for all, Barack Hussein Obama.

-All he has to do is make a speech, show up, let himself be touched and mauled and mobbed by people hungry and thirsty for real hope and real leadership and real love.
+All he has to do is make a speech, show up, let himself be touched and mauled and mobbed by people hungry and thirsty for real hope, real leadership, and real love and real phoniness.

-I mean phoniness sells.
+I mean, phoniness sells.

 Hi.

-Good afternoon, Russ.
+Good afternoon, Rush.

 Hey.

-If you don't feel as though the Iraqi report is a good idea or is not an intelligent idea, then what would be your solution for the problem in Iraq?
+I guess I'm kind of curious, if you don't feel as though the Iraqi report is a good idea or is not an intelligent idea, then what would be your solution for the problem in Iraq?

 Then what is your solution to the problems in Iraq?

-My solution to problems that if you're going to do an Iraq study group, Go out and find some generals, go out and find some genuine military people who have experience and put together a document on how to win, Matthew, not on how to bring the country together, united behind the notion of surrender.
+My solution to the problems that if you're going to do an Iraq study group, go out and find some generals, go out and find some genuine military people who have experience and put together a document on how to win, Matthew, not on how to bring the country together, united behind the notion of surrender.

 Okay, I agree with that.

-I mean, I I just w I just wanted to make clear that if it's if the study isn't correct, which I don't think it might it may not be the solution to the problem either.
+I mean, I just wanted to make clear that if the study isn't correct, which I don't think it may not be the solution to the problem either, it was clear that the generals were trying to run the war and Rumsfeld would not let them run the war.

 And I agree with you that if you want an opinion on how to solve the war, then speak with the generals.

-Although I don't know that it's clear that uh Rumsville wasn't listening to generals.
+Yeah, but although I don't know that it's clear that Rumsfeld wasn't listening to generals, you get two sides of that.

 I get the generals, I get my people experts, and I go win it.